 soft light and cooler temperatures to fully explore Angkor Wat.

-Following a delicious breakfast spread, we continue through the Angkor Park on back trails through the forest, at times cycling on levies and walls built by the great kings of the Khmer Kingdom.
-We take in the iconic temples of the Bayon and Ta Prohm, and then a few lesser known temples, all the while avoiding the main throng.
+Following a delicious breakfast spread, we continue through the Angkor Park on back trails through the forest, at times cycling on levees and walls built by the great kings of the Khmer Kingdom.
+We take in the iconic temples of the Bayon and Ta Prohm, and then a few lesser known temples, all the while avoiding the main throng of tourists.
 As the day heats up, we sit down to lunch, overlooking one of the smaller reservoirs of the complex, Sra Srang, from where it's just a short ride in the car back to the hotel.

 Please note: Appropriate dress (knees and shoulders fully covered) is compulsory for entry into certain sections of Angkor Wat, and should also be observed throughout all temple areas for reasons of cultural sensitivity.